 Master Keaton is a Japanese series of comic books created by Naoki Urasawa and those have been translated into English.
 Taichi Keaton is a part-time professor and an insurance investigator.
 He often meets strange incidents and solves them by making use of his experience in the SAS.
 In fact, he wants to study archaeology.
 He sometimes seems a little distant, actually that’s what makes him so cute.

-Keaton travel lots of different places at work, so I’d like to go there someday.
+Keaton travels lots of different places at work, so I’d like to go there someday.
 BTW, I share the same first name as Keaton.

 Midnight Express inspires me to travel the world over.
-Kotaro Sawaki wrote his journey from Hong Kong to London by Bus.
+Kotaro Sawaki wrote about his journey from Hong Kong to London by Bus.
 There are so many freaks in Japan, and many of them traced his route.
 Of course, so do I. And I sympathized with his twenties’ young melting mood.

 Jim Rogers is a very famous adventure capitalist and he travelled around the world by bike.
 He usually goes deep into the market while travelling in order to realize local life and business confidence.
 Although I can’t begin to compete with his experience, I’d like to feel the local business atmosphere.